disnana/DictSQLite/dictsqlite_v2/dictsqlite/docs/MIGRATION_FROM_1.8.8_EN.md

-Migration guide: DictSQLite v1.8.8 -> v4.x (English)
+Migration guide: DictSQLite v1.8.8 -> current wrapper (internal 'v4' label) (English)

 Purpose
 -------
-This document helps you migrate code and data written against DictSQLite v1.8.8 to the new v4.x Python wrapper present in this tree.
-The goal is minimal friction: v4 defaults aim to be compatible with v1.8.8 when possible (default storage_mode is 'pickle').
+This document helps you migrate code and data written against DictSQLite v1.8.8 to the new current Python wrapper present in this tree.
+The goal is minimal friction: the current wrapper's defaults aim to be compatible with v1.8.8 when possible (default storage_mode is 'pickle').

 Summary of important changes
 ----------------------------
-- The canonical Python wrapper in this package exposes `DictSQLite` (notably examples may show `DictSQLiteV4`).
-The `V4` suffix is optional — your code may import `DictSQLite` directly.
-Example:
+- Python wrapper exposes `DictSQLite`.
+Examples that previously showed `DictSQLiteV4` should just `from dictsqlite import DictSQLite`.

-    # Preferred (recommended in docs)
+    # Recommended (examples used in docs)
     from dictsqlite import DictSQLite

-    # If your code (or examples) show DictSQLiteV4, treat it as the same implementation:
+    # If your code (or examples) show DictSQLiteV4, treat it as the same implementation (optional alias):

+    ```
     from dictsqlite import DictSQLiteV4 as DictSQLite
+    ```

 - Constructor parameter rename for encryption:
     - v1.8.8: `password='mypw'`
-    - v4.x: `encryption_password='mypw'`
+    - current wrapper: `encryption_password='mypw'`

 - Default serialization (storage_mode) is `pickle`.
 This preserves behavior of storing Python objects without explicit pickle.dumps/loads in many cases.